isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 Visit the NEWater Visitor Centre, Marina Barrage, and the Sustainable Singapore Gallery to learn about water purification technologies.
 Hear the Singapore Water Story and understand the importance of water conservation.

+**Learn About Sustainbility And Participate In An Upcycling Workshop** <br>

+*Public Utilities Board and Central Singapore Community Development Council*

+Visit the Sustainable Singapore Gallery to understand the different aspects of sustainability in Singapore.
+Learn how to reduce plastic waste by converting unwanted plastic packaging into a bucket for simple storage at home.

 On-site Activities
 --------------------